How to send a group message on Android phones - How smart Technology changing lives

 When using text messages on a mobile with the Android operating system, through the Google Messages app, you have the option of sending the same text to several people simultaneously.

-Sending an SMS to more than one person is helpful when information needs to be shared with a group.
+Sending an SMS to more than one person is helpful when you need to share information with a group.

 This is advantageous in situations where you have to organize an event, give information about a project, arrange a class schedule, etc. Here you will find how to create and send group messages in the easiest way possible.